francis-collab/alu-shell/init_files_variables_and_expansions/README.md

-# Task 15: Encode/Decode with ROT13
-This script encodes and decodes text using the ROT13 cipher.
+#A  script that encodes and decodes text using the rot13 encryption.